PlayCoMo/spritepack/README.md

 And

-    in_file_paths:
+    in_file_path_1 in_file_path_2 ...

-is a directory where png files are located.
-All the png files found in the input location will be processed.
-By default, the program will recurse through the input directory.
+are directories where png files are located.
+All the png files found in these location will be processed.
+By default, the program will recurse through each input directory.

 Each output file will take the name of the top folder name in the given infile_path, followed by a number indicating which file it is.